plusn-nuri/glingjs/README.md

     autoAcceptConnections: false
 });
 ```
 Create a client manager using the configuration.
-Wire up the incoming Websocket requests to the client manager.
+Wire up the incoming WebSocket requests to the client manager.
 The

 > ClientManager routes notifications to registered clients by the `topic` in the listener definition.
 This means that clients should open a socket for a specific `topic` and that topic should match one of the configured ones.